-Achieving good outcomes in the management of chronic metabolic conditions such as diabetes requires well-organised and co-ordinated services that draw on the knowledge and skills of health and social care professionals.
-As a specialty trainee you should attend nurse-led diabetes annual review assessments and participate in the follow-up of diabetic and other patients with metabolic/endocrine disease in primary care.
+Achieving good outcomes in the management of chronic metabolic conditions such as diabetes requires well-organised and coordinated services that draw on the knowledge and skills of health and social care professionals.
+As a GP registrar you should attend nurse-led diabetes annual review assessments and participate in the follow-up of diabetic and other patients with metabolic or endocrine disease in primary care.
 You should take the opportunity to sit in with colleagues such as specialist diabetes or obesity nurses, dieticians and psychologists.

-Some higher-education institutions provide postgraduate certificate courses in diabetes, nutrition, or metabolic problems.
-RCGP resources on diabetes, obesity and nutrition - including further qualifications - can be found in the clinical resources section of its website www.rcgp.org.uk
+Some higher education institutions provide postgraduate certificate courses in diabetes, nutrition or metabolic problems.
+RCGP resources on diabetes, obesity and nutrition - including further qualifications - can be found in the learning and resources section of its website.